Stair Calculator

 Because it's easy to skim over this definition if you don't know the difficulty and baggage that comes with it.

-You see, most people don't know how to calculate stairs and do it wrong.
+You see, most people don't know how to calculate steps and do it wrong.
 They will confuse you, saying that if you look at stairs with a standard mount, you calculate the number differently than for stairs with a flush mount.
-They will give you different formulas for each, just to put you in pickle.
+They will give you different formulas for each, just to put you in a pickle.
 The reality, though, is super simple:

 Look at the two pictures above.
 They show stairs in a standard and a flush mount.
 Regardless of the stringer type, all you need to do is count the number of times you lift your leg to take a step (instead of just sliding on a perfectly flat floor).